-Blackberries are vigorous growers.
-Modern varieties and cultivars are derived from native species which are still found growing along roadsides.
+Blackberry plants are easy to plant and grow.
+The blackberry is a vigorous grower.
+Modern blackberry varieties and cultivars are derived from native species which are still found growing wild along roadsides.

 Best Climate and Site for Growing Blackberries

-- Blackberries grow best in Zones 5 to 9; check at a nearby garden center or the cooperative extension for varieties recommended for you region.
+- Blackberries grow best in USDA Zones 5 to 9; check at a nearby garden center or the cooperative extension for varieties recommended for your region.

 - Plant blackberries in full sun.
 Fruit yield will be reduced if blackberries are planted in shade.